tyleryouk/00os-origin/1000xbrain/system/cycle-manager/processes/initiation-process.md

     *   **(Error Handling)**: If file creation fails, retry with alternative path or notify of error

 2.  **Generate Unique Cycle Identifier**:
-    *   Generate a unique ID based on date and sequence number
+    *   Generate a unique ID based on identifier pattern
     *   Update the ID in the current_cycle.md file

 3.  **Create USER REQUEST SECTION Template**: